MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 | <*day-of-year*> | integer | The day of the year from the specified timestamp |
 ||||

-*Example*:
+*Example*

-This example returns the number of the day of the year from this timestamp:
+This example returns the number of the day of the year from the following timestamp:

 ```
 dayOfYear('2018-03-15T13:27:36Z')
 ```

-And returns the result `74`
+And returns the result **74**.

 <a name="div"></a>

 ### div

 Return the integer result from dividing two numbers.
-To get the remainder result, see [mod()](#mod).
+TO return the remainder see [mod()](#mod).

 ```
 div(<dividend>, <divisor>)